"And". It should be such a simple word.

 ...and when he's 21, he can do whatever he wants to do with his body.By then, it's...
 I don't want to say "too late", because I don't want to crush anyone's hopes, and it's never too late for anyone to be themselves.
 People have successfully transitioned late in their lives, and the available options keep improving.
 However, there's no question that withholding care in adolescence, in cases when the need is already known, makes things a lot more problematic.
 Without hormone blockers, puberty's not going to hold off until 21, or 18, or even 16, and I'm not getting the impression that you'd be fine with those, either.
 It's far less trouble to get puberty to go right the first time than it is to try to reverse its effects and go through another puberty in adulthood.

-This isn't even about "whatever [she] wants to do with [her] body", though, and you seem to be unable to recognize that.
+This isn't even about what she wants to do with her body, though, and you seem to be unable to recognize that.
 For now, Nikki just wants to be treated as a girl.
 That's it.

 I'm getting the impression that you think of "transgender" (a broad term that, roughly speaking, involves a disconnect between body and self) strictly in terms of "transsexual" (a narrow term focused specifically on going through feminizing or masculinizing surgery; due to the state of one's private parts being generally none of anyone's business, and to it not being a necessary part of being transgender, the use of this term is generally discouraged, though some people to whom it applies do prefer it).
-That would at least explain why you seem to think a child can't be transgender.
+That would at least explain why you seem to scoff at the idea of a transgender child.
 But it's just another clue that you don't actually understand what you're talking about.
 Maybe it's the Dunning-Kruger effect in action: The less people know about something, the less likely they are to realize how little they know.

 Come to think of it, though, didn't you say something about...